minvws/nl-kat-coordination/docs/source/user-manual/navigation/index.rst

 Navigation
 ==========

-Becoming familiar with new tools can be daunting.
-We hope the glossary helps to make your life easier.
+See how you can navigate through OpenKAT.
+All pages of the user interface are explained here.

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2
    :caption: Contents

    overview